 Before they even allow you to type a query and search the web, they have to do a lot of preparation work so that when you click “Search”, you are presented with a set of precise and quality results that answer your question or query.

-What does the ‘preparation work’ includes?
-Two main stages.
-The first stage is the process of discovering the information and the second stage is organizing the information so that it can be used later for search purposes.
+What does ‘preparation work’ includes?
+Three main stages.
+The first stage is the process of discovering the information, the second stage is organizing the information, and the third stage is ranking.

-This is generally known in the Internet World as Crawling and Indexing.
+This is generally known in the Internet World as Crawling, Indexing, and ranking.

 Search engines have a number of computer programs called web crawlers (thus the word Crawling), that are responsible for finding information that is publicly available on the Internet.